 For development, you will want to download a source package and make the binary by yourself using a C/C++ compiler and common tools.
 Although this is a bit harder, it gives more control.
 And the source packages include additional files, for example the Tarantool test suite.
-The section about source is "Building from source".
+The section about source is "Building from source" in Contributor's Guide.